-Before submitting your event, please note the guidelines below for what 91.3 WYEP considers a concert.
+Before submitting your event, please note the guidelines below for inclusion in WYEP’s concert listings.

-- If Michael Franti was performing at the Three Rivers Arts Festival, the show would be primarily listed as a Michael Franti concert and the Three Rivers Arts Festival name would be included in the show description.
-(Exceptions are made for WYEP events or major concert events in which the event name is bigger than any of the performers, i.e. Farm Aid.)
+If Michael Franti was performing at the Three Rivers Arts Festival, the show would be primarily listed as a Michael Franti concert and the Three Rivers Arts Festival name would be included in the show description.
+(Exceptions are made in rare cases.)

 Show or tour names such as “An Evening With Richard Thompson” or “The Summerland Tour” will be limited to the show description.

 91.3 WYEP will never include marketing materials referring to other radio stations, even in the show description.